aj47/clickolas-cage/README.md

 ## Developing

-run the command
+run these commands to run everything locally:
 ```shell
 $ cd clickolas-cage

 $ npm run dev
 ```

-This runs the chrome extension locally.

-Also run
+and in a seperate terminal:
 ```shell
 $ npx @portkey-ai/gateway
 ```
+This runs the chrome extension locally.

-To run the ai gateway locally
+To link the running extension to chrome:

-1. set your Chrome browser 'Developer mode' up
+1. set your Chrome browser 'Developer mode' on
 2. click 'Load unpacked', and select `clickolas-cage/build` folder

 The main source files are: